 She is a HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) 2015-2016 scholar, member of the Media, Activism and Participatory Politics (MAPP) project led by Henry Jenkins which is devoted to investigating new forms of media engagement and audience participation and Archeologies of the Present Research Lab led by Norman Klein, a project that undertakes an excavation of the present and its narrative forms, engaging in the investigation of historical moments in order to reflect on the present.
 She is one of the creators of Downtown Browns an interactive series winner of the first prize at the “Diversity Challenge” organized by Games for Change, Interlude and Tribeca Film Festival.

-Emilia has delivered talks and workshops at festivals and conferences such as Allied Media, the Digital Media and Learning Conference, HASTAC Conference, Latin American Studies Conference, Cultural Transduction Conference, Munroe Center for Social Inquiry and has shown work at exhibitions at USC’s School of Cinematic Arts, IndieCade Independent Games Festival and the Games and New Media Summit at Tribeca Film Festival.
+Emilia has delivered talks and workshops at festivals and conferences such as Allied Media, Queerness and Games Festival, the Digital Media and Learning Conference, HASTAC Conference, Latin American Studies Conference, Cultural Transduction Conference, Munroe Center for Social Inquiry and has shown work at exhibitions at multiple games and media festivals including IndieCade Independent Games Festival, Electronic Entertainment Expo (E3) and the Games and New Media Summit at Tribeca Film Festival.

 Emilia’s theory-practice work has been published in the book Sites of Protest, part of the series ‘Protest, Media and Culture’ published by MeCCSA Social Movements Network edited by Rowman and Littlefield and forthcoming in The Additivist Cookbook, curated by Morehshin Allahyari and Daniel Rourke.